With Robotino to the Industrial Internet of Things.

 Additional electric axes and grippers, for example, can be connected to an additional motor output and encoder input and controlled via pulse-width modulation.

 Robotino View is the interactive, graphical programming and learning environment for Robotino.
 It communicates directly with the robot system via wireless LAN and can be run locally on Robotino.
 The programming system combines modern operating concepts for an easy introduction to robot programming without source code.
 Via various prepared function blocks not only permit access to sensors and battery data but also neutral blocks such as function generators or logic operators can be added with a click.
-The scope is rounded off by access to the autonomous functions available at any time for navigation in previously explored environments.
-The applications that can run in minutes can be quickly expanded by intuitive operation and can optionally be executed and further developed directly on the robot.
 In addition to this interface for sequence-based programs, we offer the free tool Robotino Factory, which orchestrates the mapping and navigation used for autonomous functions.
 In the laboratory environment, paths and target positions can be registered in minutes and made available for programming.

 First steps with simulation